pixee/docs/docs/intro.md

 Pixeebot is built to find and fix a variety of problems, whether they are performance and quality issues or known security vulnerabilities.
 Here are a few of the most common issues Pixeebot resolves:

 * NullPointerExceptions
+* Cross Site Scripting (XSS) and XML External Entity (XXE) attack vulnerabilities
+* Denial of Service (DoS) attack vulnerabilities
+* SQL injection vulnerailities
 * Removal of unnecessary F-strings
-* XSS and XXE attack vulnerabilities
-* DoS attack vulnerabilities
-* SQL injection vulnerailities

 ### How can I test Pixeebot?

 Pixeebot is quick to install and starts working immediately upon activation.
-While Pixeebot is designed for repositories of all sizes, it is most effective at identifying vulnerabilities in medium to large-sized projects.
+While Pixeebot is designed for repositories of all sizes, it is most effective at identifying vulnerabilities in active medium to large-sized projects.
 If you need a repository to test with, we recommend trying Pixeebot out with a deliberately insecure application like OWASP’s WebGoat: [https://github.com/WebGoat/WebGoat](https://github.com/WebGoat/WebGoat)

 Working with an application like WebGoat can give you an idea of how Pixeebot works, before installing it directly on your personal or professional repositories.

 ### What environment & languages does Pixeebot support?

-Pixeebot is currently available for Java and Python repositories on GitHub, with support for other languages coming soon.
+Pixeebot is currently available for Java and Python repositories on GitHub, with support for additional languages coming soon.
 Have a language you’d like to see supported?
 Let us know in an email to [hi@pixee.ai](hi@pixee.ai).
 We’d love to hear from you!

 ### What does Pixeebot cost?